coderscollection/XReflection/README.md

 I wanted to write a header-only library that would allow me to represent any c++ object as a JSON message, and automatically serialize a JSON stream to an appropriately structured object.
 This is useful because it allows us to easily load and save a jSON configuration file, for example, or easily represent a set of incoming JSON messages as C++ objects.

+I wanted the framework to run on as many compilers and as many versions of C++ as possible, so I used as few 'new' features as possible.
+Sadly the need for variadic macros means the C11 preprocessor is required but if it wasn't for that we probably would be able to make it work in C++ 98.

 The framework supports complex classes, single inheritance and containers.
 It also supports abstract base classes.

 This is useful - because if have (say) 10 different sorts of JSON message that can arrive, if they all inherit from the same base class then the framework will interpret the message, create the correct object, and give the developer the object via a base class pointer.
 That means the code that uses the framework doesn't even need to know what messages are coming in.
 Just deal with objects.